ag9217/AlgoVisual/README.md

 Algorithm visualisation in C++ with SFML

 ### Side Note
 This program is mutli-threaded where one thread is rendering the graphics and the other sorting the random values.
-Implementing multiple threads was easy to implement, but difficult to work with.
+Implementing multiple threads was easy, but difficult to work with.

 ### Installation
 This project requires SFML to function.
 To install SFML: